-CHANGE NAME OF FOOD PROCESSING INNOVATION CENTER COMMITTEE
+CHANGE NAME OF FOOD PROCESSING INNOVATION CENTER COMMITTEE AND SUNSET THE FOOD INNOVATION LAB

-SECTION 24.
-Section 10.24.(a) of S.L.
+SECTION 24.(a) Section 10.24(a) of S.L.
 2017-57 reads as rewritten:

 "SECTION 10.24.(a) There is created the Food Processing Innovation Center North Carolina Food Innovation Lab Committee (Committee), which shall be located administratively in the Department of Agriculture and Consumer Services.
 The Committee shall consist of 14 members, including: